 - Risks that have a small potential for negative effects are called minor.

 - Risks that do not impose a great threat but are yet sizable damage can be classified as moderate.

-- Risks that have substantial negative effects and are going to impact in a serious way the success of a project is called critically.
+- Risks that have substantial negative effects and are going to impact in a serious way the success of a project is called critical.

 - Risks that come from human error or the environment.
 Other causes can be procedural deficiencies or major system loss.
-This will require the closing on the operation and are called catastrophic.
+This will require the closing of the operation and is called catastrophic.

 Knowing what elements a risk assessment matrix has is important.
 This is going to help you and your organization to manage risk effectively and reduce workplace incidents.

 The risk assessment matrix is a document that has to be updated and maintained with curiosity.
 Risks are evolving and the matrix should do the same.
 Certain events are going to trigger the need for a refresh.
 One could be like establishing an enterprise risk management program.

 A risk assessment matrix is a tool used to rank risks according to their likelihood of happening and their potential impact.
 Often, it is displayed as a table with a range of likelihood and severity ratings that reflect various risk levels.